MAFA Needs You!

-MAFA can build and host a website for your guild.
-But you need to figure out how you want to organize it and create the content.
+MAFA can host a website for your guild–and help you build it, if you wish.
+You will still need to plan how you want to organize it and create the content.
 Contact MAFA’s webmaster for more information.

-This job is not a regular one – but we are always in need of testers for something – a feedback form, a survey, new website design or content, conference registration, etc. If you’d like to be on call to help, contact Charlene Marietti, MAFA First VP.
+This job is not a regular one – but we are always in need of testers for something – a feedback form, a survey, new website design or content, conference registration, etc. If you’d like to be on call to help, contact MAFA’s First Vice-President.

 All of our Board members serve for two-year terms.
 We prefer that no one serve more than two terms in any one office.
-Our next election is in July, 2019.
-We will definitely have openings for the 2019-2021 term.
-Check out our Operating Manual for job descriptions.
-If you would like to volunteer, or like to suggest someone who you think would be an asset, please contact our Nominating Committee .
+Our elections are held in June or July of odd years.
+Check out MAFA’s Board Position Duties page, and Operating Manual for job descriptions.
+If you would like to volunteer, or like to suggest someone who you think would be an asset, please contact MAFA’s Nominating Committee.

-Basic requirements for board members – be computer literate, willing to answer emails within a day or so, willing to learn to use project management software, be a team player, willing to ask for and offer assistance, be fairly well organized, previous guild officer and/or MAFA rep — and of course, love some aspect of fiber!
+Basic requirements for board members are computer literacy; willingness to answer emails within a day or so, to learn and use project management software, and to ask for and offer assistance; focus on teamwork and be a team player; be fairly well organized; and serve as a previous guild officer and/or MAFA rep — and of course, love some aspect of fiber!

 Do you know a lot of people?
 Have you served on boards so you know what it takes to be a good board member?
-Are you happy to cold-call someone to request help?
+Are you comfortable cold calling someone to request help?
 Volunteer for our Nominating Committee.
-Contact Karen Miller, MAFA President.
+Contact the MAFA President.